awsdocs/amazon-lookoutmetrics-developer-guide/docs-source/detectors-dataset.md

 + 1\-hour interval – 3 years
 + 1\-day interval – 5 years

 If you don't specify a path for historical data when you create the dataset, the detector looks for data from previous intervals in the continuous data path\.
+If available, it uses this data for learning to reduce the amount of time that it takes to start finding anomalies\.

 ## Path template keys<a name="detectors-dataset-pathkeys"></a>

-The following table lists the supported keys for path templates\.
+The following table lists the supported keys for continuous data path templates\.
+A path template is an Amazon S3 URI that has placeholder keys in double curly brackets, which represent the folder names in the bucket that change for each interval\.

 ****